zulip/zulip.github.io/gsoc-ideas.md

   and adding other useful extensions.
 The compose issues are also useful; read
   [our markdown docs](http://zulip.readthedocs.io/en/latest/markdown.html)
   to learn how this works.
-Expert: tim Abbott.
+Expert: Tim Abbott.

 - Overhaul the Zulip website’s user experience to handle large organizations well (e.g. currently, the buddy list always has every